evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 **A:** You can set up email notifications, but the Slack integration does not send notifications for merges done by the GitHub merge queue.

+**Q:** How do branch protection rules apply to PRs and the merge queue?

+The same branch protection rules apply to PRs (which determine whether you can add the PR to the merge queue) and the merge queue itself (which determines whether or not GitHub will merge the PR).
+Nevertheless, you can run different tasks in PRs and the merge queue with the separate settings on the GitHub & Commit Queue project settings page.

+Evergreen will post a status check called "evergreen" when the entire merge queue build has finished, and it will post a status for each variant that finishes called "evergreen/variant_name".
+Typically projects should set a branch protection rule for "evergreen".
+However, it's also possible to instead to set a branch protection rule for one or more "evergree/variant_name" statuses.
+You might wish to do this if you wish more variants to run in a PR than are actually required to merge.
+For example, there may be long-running tasks which users care about only some of the time, and you do not wish to block PRs or merges on those tasks, but you still wish them to run automatically.